mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 #### 20:12

-So through the teacher you can listen to Buddha’s teaching, but we are always critical toward the teaching and also the teacher.
+So through the teacher you can listen to Buddha’s teaching, but we are always critical toward the teaching, and also the teacher.

 If I say “don’t be critical of the teacher,” immediately [you might respond], “Should I be blind?
 Should I accept the teacher exactly?”
 This is also critical.
-Completely beyond this, you have to throw yourself into the buddha-dharma, and listen to.
-Otherwise you never know what the freedom is.
+Completely beyond this, you have to throw yourself into the buddha-dharma, and listen to [it].
+Otherwise, you never know what the freedom is.
 Why do you practice spiritual life?
 It’s ridiculous.
-If you are always critical toward something, toward life, toward teaching, that is not necessary.
-If you do this, I think it’s necessary for you to practice zazen and Buddha’s teaching. [...]
+If you are always critical toward something – toward life, toward the teaching – that is not necessary.
+If you do this, I think it’s necessary for you to practice zazen and Buddha’s teaching and [religion].

-If you go to the Christianity, Christian people very simply tell you, “believe in God.”
+If you go to Christianity, Christian people very simply tell you, “Believe in God.”
 What do [they] mean?
-Can you understand what God is?
-No one understands what God is.
+Can you understand what God is? *No one* understands what God is.
 But everyone accepts God.

 Do you have your own discriminating mind toward God?
-Oh, of course.
-But finally you don’t have any ideas of God, so you always open your heart right in front of God.
-That’s why Christianity is very strong, powerful to human beings, anybody.
-Because simply they present the existence of God.
+Oh, of course, but finally you don’t have any ideas of God, so you always open your heart right in front of God.

+That’s why Christianity is very strong, powerful to human beings, anybody, because simply they present the existence of God.
 You have to believe, whether you like or it not.
 Anyway, they just present God, right there.

 But Buddhism doesn’t. *[He laughs.]* That’s why Buddhism is pretty good in a sense, but Buddhism is very dangerous, you know?
 Because it allows you to be very critical, intellectual.
 That’s not good for us.

-Very intellectual. *[He laughs.]*

-So, Buddhism allows you to make your head *big*.
-And when you are young, you like Buddhism very much, because it’s very intellectual, scientific, psychological, and very humanistic, and you love it.
-But I don’t think it is the real spirit of Buddhism.
+Very intellectual. *[He laughs.]* So, Buddhism allows you to make your head *big*.
+And when you are young, you like Buddhism very much, because it’s very intellectual, scientific, psychological, and very humanistic, and you *love* it.
+But I don’t think that is the real spirit of Buddhism.
 You have to go beyond.
 Anyway, you have to go *through* this one.
 Otherwise, you don’t understand the real spirit of Buddhism.

 So, that’s why we have to practice under the guidance of a person who lives here, and you need this kind of guidance through the real person – the first [and] second point I have mentioned, as [key points] of practice.
 We have to understand those two, and next we have to actualize those two key points of our practice, under the guidance of a person who lives with you.
 And then, we have to listen to Buddha’s teaching this.

-That’s why Dogen Zenji says “to listen to the dharma means to give full play to the discriminating mind.”
+So that’s why Dogen Zenji says “to listen to the dharma means to give full play to the discriminating mind.”

 So no matter how long you discuss about what is the right teacher, what is the wrong teacher – forget it!
 It’s ridiculous to discuss about this.
-Instead of this, please *do*, please practice – according to these points I have mentioned.
+Instead of this, please *do*.
+Please practice – according to these points I have mentioned.
 This is most important.
-Otherwise, no matter how long you are critical toward Buddha’s teaching, toward your teachers, et cetera, it doesn’t make sense for you as a Buddhist, if you really want to know what is the spiritual life.
+Otherwise, no matter how long you are critical toward the Buddha’s teaching, toward your teachers, et cetera, it doesn’t make sense for you as a Buddhist, if you *really* want to know what is the spiritual life.

 So [both] teacher and also student have to constantly practice these key points of practice, every day.
 And then you can know what the right teacher, true teacher is.

-I mention sometimes, you have to continually seek for what the true teacher is.
-Forever, you have to research, you have to seek for it.
-Don’t think that this person or that person is right teacher for you.
+I mention sometimes, you have to continually seek for what the true teacher is. *Forever*, you have to research, you have to seek for it.

+Don’t think that this person or that person is the right teacher for you.
 Don’t think in that way.
 But *temporarily*, this teacher or that teacher *is* your teacher, according to the causes and conditions.
 So, no way to escape.

-So, temporarily, let’s practice.
-Let’s practice under this teacher or that teacher [who] you have met in your lifetime by virtue of conditions and causes.
+So, temporarily, let’s practice!
+Let’s practice under this teacher or that teacher, [who] you have met in your lifetime by virtue of conditions and causes.
 So this is a unique opportunity for you.
 No other way to go.

-And then – this is important – what you have to practice, instead of thinking or discussing what the right teacher is.
-It’s [secondary], anyway.
-Right teacher is, you have to show or practice Buddha’s teaching day by day.
-And teacher also exactly teaching, practicing Buddha’s teaching, with you.
+And then, what do you have to practice?
+This is important: what you have to practice, instead of thinking or discussing what the right teacher is.
+That’s [secondary], anyway.
+Right teacher is [that] you have to show or practice Buddha’s teaching, day by day.
+And the teacher also is exactly teaching, practicing Buddha’s teaching with you.
 And then, we will understand what the right teacher is.

 Okay.

 That’s why “to listen to the dharma means to give full play to the discriminating mind.”
 Zazen is to manage free practice and realization.

 Yesterday I [talked] about the practice.
 The practice is constantly you have to come back to the beginning, the very beginning of your existence.
 You come back to the very beginning of your birth, come back to the very beginning of standing right now, right here.
 The very beginning.
 Not to come back to the result, which you can see.
-Standing [is] not a result.
+Standing, [for example].
+[Standing is] not a result.
 You have to come back to the *real* source of standing right now, right here.
 And then, this is real managing zazen.
 Okay?

 What is this?
 When you come back to the real source, that is called “managing free practice and realization.”
-Because, when you come back, that source, this is pretty hard, pretty hard practice.
-So, it’s practice.
+Because, when you come back [to] that source, this is pretty hard, pretty hard practice.
+So, it’s practice!
 Because we are already creating our own life, and then put them aside, and then we have to go back to that one, that source.
 That’s pretty hard practice.
-But when you go back to there, it’s not hard practice.
+But when you go back to there, it’s not hard practice!
 Immediately you are supported.

 Just like jumping into the ocean.
-Before you jump into the ocean, you have to think what the ocean is, what swimming is, what the fear is, [what will happen]...
+Before you jump into the ocean, you have to think what the ocean is, what swimming is, what the fear is...
 I don’t know what happens in my body and mind.
-Maybe the moment when I jump into the ocean I could die.
-I don’t know.
-There is no guarantee.
+Maybe the moment when I jump into the ocean, I could die.
+I don’t know; there is no guarantee.
 So, lots of stuff is coming up.
 That’s pretty hard practice.
 Anyway, training your body, your mind; understanding swimming, oceans, and the form of swimming, et cetera.
 But when you jump in, [...] when you sink into the ocean, the moment when you jump, simultaneously your body floats.
 Very naturally, you are supported.

 So, this is what is called “to learn the backward step which turns your light inwardly to illuminate yourself.” *Fukanzazengi* says this.
-Or, plainly speaking, it is called reflection.
+Or, plainly speaking, it is called *reflection*.

-So, in a sense, reflection is considered as human suffering beyond human consciousness. [...]
-It’s really hard practice, because suffering is really a serious matter in life, proportion.
+So, in a sense, *reflection* is considered as human suffering beyond human consciousness.
+[It’s considered] in terms of hard practice.
+It’s really hard practice, because suffering is really a serious matter in life. [...]
 Because you cannot get out from this.

-But [due to] this suffering, you can survive, anyway.
-You have to appreciate this suffering, because we are seeking for constantly something more than the conscious world or unconscious world.
-We are seeking for always.
+But [because of] this suffering, you can survive.
+You have to appreciate this suffering, because we are seeking constantly for something more than the conscious world or unconscious world.
+We are seeking for it, always.
 This is the suffering.
-So, that suffering comes into existence beyond your consciousness, the functioning of your consciousness.
+So, that suffering comes into existence beyond the functioning of your consciousness.
 So, it is very serious in life.

-But if you realize it – if you realize that suffering, real suffering coming from the first moment of your being exactly – then you can attain enlightenment.
+But if you realize that suffering, real suffering coming from the first moment of your being, exactly – then you can attain enlightenment.

 So, suffering makes you sad and painful, but on the other hand, suffering makes you become big laughter, relief.
-You can be relieved, exactly.
+You can [be relieved], exactly.

 Well, you can experience this in your life.
-If you cry day [after] day, one moment, complete crying makes you big laughter.
-Just like the bottom of a bucket broken and the water rushing away from this, all of a sudden.
+If you cry day [after] day, one moment completely crying [turns into] big laughter.
+Just like the bottom of a bucket broken and the water rushing away from it, all of a sudden.

 So, this is the real picture of human suffering.

-####
+#### 34:07

 And then next, Dogen Zenji [says],